-As of December 31, 2008, about 90% of our cable network had capacity of at least 750 megahertz, with the remainder at 550 megahertz or above.
-As of the same date, we operated from 18 headend facilities, and have two regional fiber networks, upon which we have overlaid a video transport system, that serves about 97% of our video subscriber base.
-Our regional networks give us greater reach from a central location, and make it more cost efficient to introduce new and advanced services to customers, helping us reduce equipment, personnel, connectivity charges and other expenditures.
+As of December 31, 2008, about 98% of our cable network had capacity of at least 750 megahertz, excluding portions that converted to all-digital technology.
+As of the same date, we operated from 98 headend facilities, and had two regional fiber networks which connect about 65% of our estimated homes passed, upon which we have overlaid a video transport system that serves approximately 58% of our video subscriber base.
+Our regional networks give us greater reach from a central location and make it more cost efficient to introduce new and advanced services to customers, helping us reduce equipment, personnel, connectivity charges and other expenditures.

 Demand for new services, including additional HDTV channels, requires us to become more efficient with our bandwidth.
 For network efficiency purposes, we are moving certain of our video programming from analog to digital delivery, allowing us to deliver the same programming using less bandwidth.
 As channels move from analog to digital delivery, we can offer our customers more HDTV channels, faster HSD speeds and other advanced products and services using the reclaimed bandwidth.
-We also have introduced digital simulcasting across approximately 65% of our cable system, giving digital ready customers better picture and sound quality for all of their video programming.
+We also have introduced digital simulcasting across 35% of our cable system, giving digital ready customers better picture and sound quality for all of their video programming.
 This engineering duplicates analog channels as digital channels, and lower-cost digital set-top tuners are programmed to use the digital channel instead of the analog channel.
-It is also a necessary and important step toward an all digital platform and we expect to cover about 95% of our customer base with digital simulcasting by year-end 2009.
+It is also a necessary and important step toward an all digital platform and we expect to cover 50% of our customer base with digital simulcasting by year-end 2009.